Glue ear, grommets, and adenoids

 The grommet allows air from the outer ear directly into the middle ear.
 If the grommet remains in position and is not blocked, your child’s hearing will return to normal almost immediately.
 The grommet does not drain fluid out, it lets air into the middle ear.

-It is designed to stay in position for about nine to 15 months.
-Then the eardrum heals over and the grommet drops out.
+The grommet is designed to stay in position for about 9 to 15 months.
+At this point, the eardrum heals over and the grommet drops out.

 It is important to understand that a grommet does not cure the underlying cause of glue ear.
-It does provide highly effective and immediate relief of deafness and earaches while it is in position and working.
-This buys time and allows your child the chance to ‘grow out of it’.
+While it is in position and working, the grommet does give highly effective and immediate relief of deafness and earaches.
+This buys time, and allows your child the chance to ‘grow out of it’.

 If factors such as passive smoking are not dealt with, there is an increased risk that your child’s glue ear will come back once their grommets fall out.